3 Ways Starting with the End in Mind Makes Your Training Better

 Think of every training project like a marketing campaign using these 3 steps.

-- Awareness: What methods can you use to increase awareness of the project before it even begins, i.e., to bring learners into the funnel?
+- Awareness: What type of training methods can you use to increase awareness of the project before it even begins, i.e., to bring learners into the funnel?

 - Interest/Evaluation: After they’re in the funnel, how can you increase their enthusiasm about the project and prove your solution will be beneficial to them?